IanGongwer/CentralisUHC/README.md

 The whole codebase was play tested through around 60 complete games of UHC.
 There is even a discord community that I have built in reference to the players that play alongside this codebase.
 Discord: https://discord.gg/YTEM7Dq

+If you would like to use this plugin in your server, please download the centralisuhc-1.0-SNAPSHOT-shaded.jar file from the target folder in this repository and import it into your spigot plugins folder.

 Future features to add:

 - Scenarios regarding teams